hmis-tools/hmis-api-server/INSTALL.md

         $> vi src/config/flyway.properties
     ```

-3. To initialize and update the schema, run the following command in the `pom.xml` directory
+3. To initialize and update the schema, run the following command in the top-levle directory (the one containing the `pom.xml` file):

     ```shell
         $> mvn clean compile flyway:migrate